 Non-degree seeking students may register for certain RSPH courses.
-Individuals interested in taking courses as special standing students must first complete the special-standing application and submit official transcripts that show bachelor's degree conferral in English.
+Individuals interested in taking courses as a special standing student must first complete the special-standing application and submit an unofficial or official transcript showing a bachelor's or master's degree conferral in English.
 International applicants should submit TOEFL scores.
 The special standing application deadline is typically one month prior to the start of the semester of anticipated enrollment.
 Students who are interested in enrollment for the second half semester courses or Fall/Spring Break courses should meet this deadline as well.